 - Set permissions and access for work tracking

 Supported field rules

-For the Hosted XML and On-premises XML process models, you can apply rules to fields.
+For the On-premises XML process model, you can apply rules to fields.
 However, for system fields (System.XXX), such as the Area Path and Iteration Path, you can specify only a small subset of rules, such as